UNILORIN VC Expresses Shock Over Prof. Yusuf's Death

-The Vice Chancellor of the University of Ilorin (UNILORIN), Prof. Wahab Olasupo Egbewole, SAN, has expressed shock and profound sadness following the death of Prof. Badmas Olanrewaju Yusuf.
+The Vice Chancellor of the University of Ilorin, Prof. Wahab Olasupo Egbewole (SAN), has expressed shock and profound sadness at the death of Prof Badmas Olanrewaju Yusuf.

-The renowned Islamic scholar and Director, Linguistic Immersion Centre, University of Ilorin, who joined the services of the University in 1992, died last Friday (January 30, 2026) after a brief illness at the age of 69.
+The renowned Islamic scholar and Director, Linguistic Immersion Centre, University of Ilorin, who joined the services of the University in 1992, died on Friday, after a brief illness at the age of 69.

 In a statement signed by the University’s Director of Corporate Affairs, Mr Kunle Akogun, Prof. Egbewole said that the management, staff and students of the University are saddened by the demise of Prof. Yusuf.